Deepak-DCB/Python-Portfolio/README.md

 # Portfolio
-This is python code I have written for many projects.
+This is python code I have written for many projects as classwork.